-Put simply, it is because new drivers are statistically more likely to have an accident and may need to make an insurance claim than older or more experienced motorists.
-In fact, the RAC has reported that:
+Put simply, it is because new drivers are statistically more likely to have an accident and may need to make an insurance claim compared to older or more experienced motorists.
+The RAC has reported that:

 What car insurance do young drivers need?

 This is the most basic type of car insurance and the minimum type of insurance required by UK law.

-Third Party Fire and Theft:
+Third Party Fire and Theft

-Choose your car very carefully:
+1. Choose your car very carefully

 The car insurance industry uses a Group Rating Table, which assigns different car models to different groups.
 Depending on what group your car is in, you are likely to pay either more or less on your insurance.
 The Group Rating Table ranges from 1-50, with 1 being the cheapest to insurance and 50 being the most expensive.